YukanQ/analog-computing/README.md

 ![Hare-Lynx flow diagramm](./img/Lotka-Volterra-Predator-Prey-flow-diagram-01.png)

-The we fill table 'program' in the database:
+Then we fill table 'program' in the database:

 ![Hare-Lynx table program](./img/Lotka-Volterra-Predator-Prey-program-01.png)

-Running the program with arbitrarily chosen A, B, C, D solves the ODE-system in a qualitative manner:
+Running the program with arbitrarily chosen A, B, C, D solves the DE-system in a qualitative manner:

 ![Hare-Lynx plot](./img/Lotka-Volterra-Predator-Prey.jpg)

 We can see the typical wave shape af a predator-prey-system.
 Yes, I know, there are only whole animals, the curves should be stepped.
 But for large populations continuous curves are used.

-> This example shows that is possible to solve systems of ODEs with an analog computer and the program here of course.
+> This example shows that is possible to solve systems of DEs with an analog computer and the program here of course.
 And: We do not need a special language.

 ___